 The grand cave that awaits inside the temple cave entrance is comprised of two phenomenal caverns connected by a staircase.
 Colourful statues scattered throughout the cave show depictions of peacocks and other important symbols in Hinduism.

 Murugan’s six houses are carved into the walls of the first floor, and visitors and devotees can receive tilaka blessings within.
-The second floor of the cavern is dedicated to Murugan’s wife.
-At the time of writing this article (January 2019), some construction work was still underway at Batu Caves with new shrines being erected and maintenance work taking place.
+The second floor of the cavern is home to the Sri Valli Deivanai temple, dedicated to Murugan’s wife.

 The Ramayana Cave